National Museum of Slavery

 Location & access

-- South-west of central Luanda, near the coast; local drivers recognize it by name.
+- South-west of central Luanda, near the coast, and usually recognised by local drivers.

 Opening & tickets